-- The site has sufficient area (over 2 ha) to accommodate a place of public worship. - While the site contains a small portion of significant vegetation that is mapped for conservation, there is no direct impact on vegetation from allowing the site to be used as a place of public worship. - The site can accommodate all the required off-street parking. - It has been demonstrated that there are potential solutions to traffic concerns, with the final design to be confirmed through the development application process. - Other potential concerns relating to future site operations can be addressed through development consent conditions related to limiting the number of patrons, requiring signage to prevent inappropriate on-street parking, and regulating operating hours to mitigate impacts on neighbouring residential properties.
+- The site has sufficient area (over 2 hectares) to accommodate a place of public worship. - While the site contains a small portion of significant vegetation mapped for conservation, allowing its use as a place of public worship would not directly impact this vegetation. - The site can accommodate all required off-street parking. - Potential solutions to traffic concerns have been identified, with the final design to be confirmed through the development application process. - Subject to the finalisation of this proposal and the plan-making process, a development application will still need to be lodged by Council and approved before the site can be used as a place of public worship. - Other potential concerns relating to future site operations can be addressed through development consent conditions, including limiting the number of patrons, requiring signage to discourage inappropriate on-street parking, and regulating operating hours to mitigate impacts on neighbouring residential properties.